valeriangalliat/blog/2022/04/repackage-macos-app-m1-support-without-rosetta.md

 -rwxr-xr-x  1 val  staff   890B 13 Apr 18:40 preinstall
 ```

-Those are two shell scripts that the install runs respectively before
+Those are two shell scripts that the installer runs respectively before
 and after the installation.

 We don't need to mess with those in the scope of this article, but in